 Photography and Video

 All weddings are worship services.
 It is important that efforts to capture the ceremony in photography or film be unobtrusive, so that everyone—bride, groom, wedding party, family members and guests—can give their complete attention to the ceremony.
 We have specific requirements for wedding photographers and videographers.
-They should speak to the priest before the ceremony.
+The photographer should speak to the priest at least a few days before the ceremony.

 Other Important Details